Analysis | Trump’s most blatant politically motivated firings

 Also among the most transparently political dismissals — both because of what the fired parties did and how close their firings were to one another — was Trump’s purge of inspectors general earlier this year.

 Three of them had taken actions that cast the administration and Trump in a negative light.
 Intelligence community inspector general Michael Atkinson was the one who forwarded the whistleblower complaint that led to Trump’s impeachment.
 Justice Department inspector general Steve Linick was investigating Secretary of State Mike Pompeo (whom Trump cited for the decision to terminate Linick) and issued a report critical of the State Department’s work environment.
-He also came forward with misinformation involving Ukraine and Rudolph W. Giuliani during impeachment.
-And the third official to be removed, acting Health and Human Services inspector general Christi Grimm, had issued an April report finding “severe shortages” of coronavirus testing kits, delays in results and “widespread shortages” of equipment like masks.
+He also came forward with misinformation involving Ukraine and Rudolph W. Giuliani during the impeachment.
+And the third official to be removed, acting health and human services inspector general Christi Grimm, had issued an April report finding “severe shortages” of coronavirus testing kits, delays in results and “widespread shortages” of equipment like masks.

 Trump criticized all of them on Twitter.
 And all three of them were removed in a span of six weeks — between April 3 and May 15.